har-in-air/ESP8266_BLUETOOTH_AUDIO_VARIO/README.md

 ## Features
 * Accurate, zero-lag audio feedback variometer using Kalman filter fusion of accelerometer and pressure sensor data
-* Bluetooth transmission of LK8EX1 sentences.
-You can use flight instrument apps like [XCTrack](https://xctrack.org/) on a smartphone/tablet with accurate barometric altitude and climb/sink rate data.
 * WiFi webpage configuration with the vario acting as an access point and web server.
 * WiFi Over-the-air (OTA) firmware update
+* You can build a minimal audio vario with the above functionality.
+Or you can add optional features :
+    * Bluetooth transmission of LK8EX1 sentences with a HM-11 bluetooth module.
+You can then use flight instrument apps like [XCTrack](https://xctrack.org/) on a smartphone/tablet with accurate barometric altitude and climb/sink rate data.
-* Optional push-pull L9110S driver with conventional loudspeakers for higher volume.
+    * Push-pull L9110S driver with conventional loudspeakers for higher audio volume.
-* Optional torch/lantern mode using a 0.5W white led.
+    * Torch/lantern mode using a 0.5W white led.
 This is accessed with a long press of a button when the unit is in vario mode.
 Once in lantern mode, you can cycle through 3 different brightness levels and an S.O.S. flasher mode.
 * PCB design with same form factor as a single-cell 18650 power bank case.

 ## Software Build Environment